Highlights

 Some of the most common split-level homes include a very small entranceway with a small staircase leading in a few directions.
 This layout can cause traffic jams for guests or large groups of kids taking off their shoes.
 You may also have more trouble decorating the entranceway and setting the tone for the rest of the house.

-Speaking of odd entranceways, there is something to be said for a traditional layout.
+Speaking of odd entranceways, there is something to be said for a traditional layout and the option to choose from more than one type of floor plan.
 Guests will typically be able to find the living room, kitchen, and dining room on the first floor of a traditional colonial home.
-When they enter a split-level house, however, it leaves them wondering which way is which.
+When they enter a split-level house, they wonder which way is which.

-While there are many ways to switch up the unique levels of these homes, it's hard to renovate the structure of the house itself.
-With so many levels inside, adding an addition to either side of the house can be more complicated.
+While there are many ways to switch up the unique levels of these homes, it's hard to renovate the house's structure.
+Adding an addition to either side of the house can be more complicated with so many levels inside.
 And since a garage typically takes up one side of the house, you end up with less natural light and less flexibility to alter that side of the home.